Need fresh thinking? Help is a few keystrokes away.

 Examples to showcase in your PR campaign strategy targeted to business travelers include:

 Perhaps, most important of all, properly vet all editors, writers and influencers before extending an invitation to your hotel or resort.
-Choosing experienced writers with ties to publications with professional audiences or who have written about this topic in the past can help you get the desired result.
+Choosing experienced writers and photographers with ties to publications with professional audiences or who have written about this topic in the past can help you get the desired result.

 Taking a look at the portfolio they provide to see what they’ve written for others is a great place to start before offering them a free trip.
 It also makes sense to follow up to see if their work created any measurable impact on the properties they featured.
 Your checklist should include doing your own research on what they have written or produced on travel and hospitality.
 They could easily omit negative reviews from their portfolio when seeking approval to participate in a FAM tour.